Chapter 6 - Freedom and Equality Don't Mean What You Think

 This is is pretty much the definition of totalitarianism.
 And that was a very mild case discussing only two variables.
 Imagine how much government control would be needed to try to equalize educational income, wealth, health, and educational results for an entire society?

 But there is another problem with equality as most modern societies pursue it.
 It has to do with what exactly we want to equalize.
 This brings us to the question of why we are here?
 What is our purpose?
 What should the government be trying to help us find?

 A few years ago, I sat in a giant hotel hall for a conference.
 Over 200 of my colleagues sat and listened to an economist speak.
 He gave a five year forecast for the global economy (that happened to miss the global meltdown of 2020) and then opened it up for questions.
-Hands went up and a guy asked a question about increasing government involvement in the economy via the health care law and used the word 'socialism' in a negative way.
+Hands went up and a guy asked a question the impact of new health care laws on the economy.
+In his question, he used the word 'socialism' in a negative way.
 The economist responded and explained in a condescending way that socialism and capitalism were simply tools.
 Either can be used to achieve the goal of bringing happiness and health to the population.
 I held my tongue at the time but now regret doing so.
 The quiet nodding of the crowd was exactly what his response did not deserve.
 Never mind that socialism in all its forms almost never works.
 That is not why the statement bothered me so much.
 The statement bothered me because it assumed something about life that much of our society assumes.
 It assumed that the goal of life is financial and physical health.
 I disagree.
-I say that a people obsessed with keeping themselves happy and financially secure is a boring and weak society.
+I say that a society obsessed with keeping itself happy and financially secure is a boring and weak society.
 I say that we need a society that is not so risk averse.
 If you want to live in a world where no one ever gets hurt, freedom is not for you.
 A free society is a dangerous society.
 Freedom means letting people make stupid and dangerous decisions.